Test, confirm results, and optimize designs iteratively and easily in a cloud-based platform

 Mechanical, or forced ventilation, is a type of HVAC system where a combination of blowers, ducts, fans, or filters etc. are used to bring and remove air from a space.
 This type of ventilation is very effective in controlling air quality, humidity, and temperature.

-Mechanical ventilation can be employed in a variety of use cases, including but not limited to:
+Mechanical ventilation can be employed in a variety of HVAC projects, including residential and commercial buildings:

 Mechanical ventilation systems need to be evaluated in the early design process to comply with HVAC regulations, as well as meet the desired performance requirements.
 Additionally, these systems can benefit from being tested in various room or building configurations.
-Using online CFD simulation from SimScale, you can perform an aerodynamic analysis of the ventilation process with the given or proposed space.
-For a better understanding of how your design will work, you can even compare different building or room configurations in parallel, in order to choose the best design or optimize further.
+However, the high cost of hardware and steep learning curves of traditional, on-premises tools leave many designers to feel that simulation is not an option.

 “As a small company specialized in industrial HVAC, it is essential for us to improve our competitiveness through innovative know-how like computational fluid dynamics.
 SimScale’s competitive pricing model enables us to be involved in this sector.
 Thanks to our CFD study with SimScale, we were able to create an optimal and very sophisticated HVAC system for an extremely sensitive cutting-edge lab equipment.”

 Your hub for everything you need to know about